soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

     Easy paying customers get charged more, because the platforms know you pay without comparing prices.
     While frugal customers get personalized discounts to facilitate the trades.

+- Customer support kept getting worse

+    We were able to get cash refunds.
+Now it's credit refunds.
+We had call center, but now they replaced it with chatbots.
+    For most people, you won't get human on the line unless you can prove that the situation is really grim, like maybe thefts.

 ## Worker exploitation

 Worst is how they always mistreat their riders, you know, the ones who actually do the work and provide values for the platforms.
+They can have the most polished apps on Earth and the best price, but it won't mean shit if there're no drivers waiting around.

 These apps are delivery apps, but they don’t actually deliver.
 They just provide the software and platform to do so, which is not in the physical world and by itself won’t cook or move the food.